zhaifengguang/turtlebot_ekf/README.md

 # turtlebot_ekf
-Tutorial to understand how an ekf is used on a real robot for localization.
+Tutorial to understand how an EKF is used on a real robot for localization.

 # NOTICE: This is an unfinished tutorial!